top of page

 3E625FEE-5FD2-42AF-BEBB-C8B25C676E77.jpeg

-As a narrative designer and writer at Little Wanderers Studios, I craft complex and engaging worlds, narratives, and characters for unique game experiences.
-I use my historical background and research skills to create immersive fictional worlds that draw from real historical events, cultures, and themes.
-I also collaborate with other writers and game developers through writing rooms, remote discussions, and workshops to ensure the quality and coherence of the narrative elements.
+As a narrative designer and game writer, I craft complex and engaging worlds, narratives, and characters for unique game experiences.
+I also often use my historical background and research skills to create immersive fictional and non-fictional worlds that draw from real historical themes or educate about specific historical events.
+Additionally, I've collaborated with other writers and game developers through writing rooms, remote discussions, and workshops to ensure the quality and coherence of a project's narrative elements.

-I graduated with a Master of Arts in History from Cardiff University, where I focused on digital projects that help people engage with the local heritage, culture, and history.
-There I led the development of a digital FMV game that utilized the stories and heritage of the area as well as led a team that won runner up in the IWM of London's War Games jam by creating a game concept that dealt with PTSD and facial disfigurement amongst WW1 veterans.
-I also have a Bachelor of Science in Game and Interactive Media Design and a Bachelor of Arts in History from the University of Utah, where, as it stands now, I still remain the only Utah student to have been named a Gold winner for the Game Developers Conference's annual narrative review competition.
+I graduated with a Master of Arts in History from Cardiff University, where I focused on digital projects that help people engage with local heritage, culture, and history.
+There I helped the in-engine development of a digital FMV game that utilized the stories and heritage of a historic cinema in the area.
+I also led a team that won runner up in the IWM of London's War Games Jam by creating a game concept that dealt with PTSD and facial disfigurement amongst WW1 veterans.

 bottom of page